pydata/pydata-sphinx-theme/docs/user_guide/layout.rst

 ----------------------------------

-By default, each page of your site will have "previous" and "next" buttons at the bottom.
+By default, each page of your site will have "previous" and "next" buttons at the bottom displayed in the ``prev_next_area``.
 You can hide these buttons with the following configuration:

 .. code:: python